About -> Me

 What I Believe About Software

 I believe the best software solves real problems.
 It improves quality of life, quality of work, quality of experience.
-There's too much bloat in the world as of now.
-Over-worked, over-spread and over-copied software doesn't serve anyone well.
-I want to build things that fill genuine gaps, that provide value where it's needed.
+There's too much bloat in the world right now.
+Over-worked, over-spread, over-copied software doesn't serve anyone.

 I try hard to not rebuild existing things.
 (It's actually really difficult)